MulticodeAPP/vscode-debugger/README.md

 On the left you'll see the `Insights` and `Stack Frames` of your code.
 The `Insights` contains all variables, functions and classes used within your code.
 The `Stack Frames` contain both the current and previous lines your code is executing.

 You can navigate during your debugging session by pressing the Arrow, Home and End keys.
-To stop debugging, press the Escape key.
+To freeze debugging, press the Escape key.
+You can then make edits to your code and press ctrl+Enter to sync the debugger.
+Otherwise press the Escape key again to stop debugging.